crate/services-docs/docs/tutorials/edge/custom-backup.rst

 Prerequisites
 -------------

-- This guide describes only the final deployment stage of the CrateDB Edge cluster.
+- This guide describes only the final deployment stage of the CrateDB Cloud on Kubernetes cluster.
 For the full instructions, see either the :ref:`Self-hosted Edge
   <edge-self-hosted>`, or the :ref:`Managed Edge <edge-providers>` tutorials.